Liang Lingguang

 Liang Lingguang (梁灵光 (Liang Ling-kuang); November 1916 – 25 February 2006) was a Chinese Communist revolutionary and politician.
-An anti-Japanese activist in the 1930s, he led a guerrilla force under the New Fourth Army during the Second Sino-Japanese War, and rose to Chief of Staff of the 29th Corps of the People's Liberation Army during the Chinese Civil War.
+An anti-Japanese activist in the 1930s, he led a guerrilla force in Central Jiangsu under the New Fourth Army during the Second Sino-Japanese War, and rose to Chief of Staff of the 29th Corps of the People's Liberation Army during the Chinese Civil War.

 After the founding of the People's Republic of China in 1949, Liang served as the first Mayor of Xiamen, Vice Governor of Fujian, and later Minister of Light Industry (1977–1980).
 During the reform and opening era, he was transferred to Guangdong province, where he served as Mayor of Guangzhou (1980–1983), Governor of Guangdong (1983–1985), and President of Jinan University (1983–1985).
 He was one of the pioneering reformist leaders who propelled Guangdong's economic rise in the 1980s.

 Early life

 Liang was born in November 1916 in Wufeng Town (吾峰镇), Yongchun County, Fujian, Republic of China.
 His father, a merchant, died when he was young.
 His older brother Liang Piyun (梁披云), who had studied in Japan, brought him to Shanghai to study at Lida School (立达学园).